 The culture in Spain isn’t hugely different to our own but the pace of life certainly is.
 The kids slowed down and spent time appreciating the places we visited more.

 They watched a guy play an unusual instrument for over 10 minutes outside an old church and actually stopped to really listen.

 They took time to study the rock patterns in the caves we explored and spent hours staring out to sea on our ferry home searching for whales.
-They watched 2 beautiful blue dragon flies dance in a stream for much longer that they ever would at home.
+They watched 2 beautiful blue dragonflies dance in a stream for much longer that they ever would at home.
 They appreciated what was around them, they slowed down and were far more mindful than we’d ever seen them before.

 Probably the greatest gift of our campervan adventure with the kids, and any all of the holidays we have enjoyed together is enjoying our time together with no distractions.

 Travel IS Education – there’s no doubt about it.
 Kids are young for such a short time.
 They are incredibly adaptable to situations, and they learn so much more by actually doing.
 I have no hesitation about travelling with kids while they are little.
 Unfortunately, government legislation means many parents are put off travelling with their kids due to heavy fines during term times.
 Massively inflated prices for travel during school holidays makes it almost impossible for some.

 So, would I take my kids out of school to travel?
 Absolutely.
 Life is for living.
 They are healthier and happier, wiser and more wonderful for their adventures.
 I am not an idiot and I will make damn sure both kids keep up with school work and the national curriculum, but I will not forfeit the education and importance of family time that travel brings.